 - Our madrichim serve as role models for the younger children in their continued Jewish engagement.

-- DHH 8th graders will receive Madrichim training to learn teaching and leadership skills for a Jewish setting.
-8th graders will also observe classes/programs outside of class time.
-8th graders may be asked to volunteer to be teachers’ aides if needed.
+- Eighth graders will receive Madrichim training in the fall semester to learn teaching and leadership skills for a Jewish setting.
+Eighth graders will also observe classes/programs outside of class time.

 - 9th-12th graders who have completed the Madrichim training can work as madrichim and be paid or earn community service hours.
-They touch base with the Education Director about their experiences as madrichim.
+They attend monthly meetings to deepen their skills and connections with one another.
 Those with classroom experience also have the opportunity to plan and teach a lesson with guidance from the teacher.

-Contact Education Director Lisa Jacobs for more information.
+Contact Director of Family Education & Engagement, Lisa Jacobs for more information.